 Useful Tools & Apps

 The weather in the Azores can be variable, so it’s helpful to use some apps before visiting the islands.
-Spotazores offers live camera feeds from the main tourist attractions, letting you check the weather and plan your visit.
+Spotazores provides live camera feeds from the main tourist attractions, allowing you to check the weather and plan your visit.
 For accurate weather predictions, use Windy or Windguru — they provide the most reliable predictions.

 Conclusion

 Mosteiros Beach is one of the most beautiful and unique beaches in the Azores.
-With its black sand contrasting with towering green cliffs, and small islets rising from the sea, it offers a dramatic and picturesque landscape that is perfect for photography and exploration.
+With its black sand contrasting with towering green cliffs and small islets rising from the sea, it offers a dramatic and picturesque landscape that is perfect for photography and exploration.

 Whether you’re a surfer, swimmer, diver, or just someone who wants to relax and enjoy the beauty of nature, Mosteiros Beach has something for everyone.
 With its unique location, easy access, and wide range of activities, it’s no wonder that Praia dos Mosteiros is one of the locals’ favourite beaches in São Miguel island.